Relaunched: 14 June 2017

 Cynthia Wilson Moore (1997) measured the attachment style of 100 14-15 -year-olds using an interview process and asked a close friend of each teenager to rate their behaviour for social acceptability.
 What Moore found was that secure teens were less likely to engage in risky sexual activities – eg: unsafe sex – than their insecure peers but were more likely to have had sex.
 She concluded from this research that having a secure attachment type better prepares an adolescent for entering the world of adult sexual relationships.
 Having positive self-esteem would enable RED to stand up for itself with a strong internal locus of control and enter the adult world more on its own terms.
 Having low self-esteem may drive an unhealthy vMEME harmonic of RED engaging in risky behaviours to get acceptance for PURPLE’s belongingness needs.

 Again, though, not all research shows continuity.
 In a longitudinal study Peter Zimmermann et al (2000) reassessed via interviews 44 16-year-olds who had originally gone through the Strange Situation between 12-18 months.
-He found that infant attachment type was not a good predictor of attachments in adolescence, with negatively-impacting life events seeming to have altered secure attachments to an insecure type.
+They found that infant attachment type was not a good predictor of attachments in adolescence, with negatively-impacting life events seeming to have altered secure attachments to an insecure type.

 Romantic/sexual relationships are a key area of research in evaluating the Continuity Hypothesis.
 One of the most famous studies into the lasting effects of infant attachment on adult relationships is the ‘Love Quiz’ by Cindy Hazan & Phil Shaver (1987).